Eden-Shaim/Dublin-stream-app/README.md

 ## Instructions
 To create the twitter data please run the script create_tweeter_data.py

-To save streaming data and the predictions on the stream data to Elastic serach use the warmup.ipynb notebook
+To save streaming data and the predictions on the stream data to Elastic serach use the warmup.ipynb notebook (also for the external data that can be uploaded from the web-app)

 To run an H sample to solve the problem of the imbalance of our predicted label (event = car accident or roadblock) and to enhance the quality of the prediction using the bagging method please run _ notebook.
 - An implementation of the suggested method in the article "An Effective Method for Imbalanced Time Series Classification: Hybrid Sampling"